 How Does Micro FUE Hair Transplant Work?

-Micro FUE Hair Transplant extracts follicular units using ultra-fine punches (less than 0.9 mm) and implants them into thinning or balding areas.
+Micro FUE Hair Transplant extracts follicular units using ultra-fine punches (below 0.8 mm) and implants them into thinning or balding areas.
 Performed under local anesthesia, it’s minimally invasive and leaves no linear scars.
-This technique offers greater precision, reduced trauma, and quicker recovery compared to traditional methods like FUT.
+This technique offers greater precision, reduced trauma, and quicker recovery compared to traditional methods like FUT, and at accredited, surgeon-led clinics it achieves a graft survival rate of 90 to 95% at 12 months, with top-tier centers reporting up to 98% (Wang et al., BMC Surgery, 2024; ISHRS Practice Census, 2025).

 The procedure begins with preparation and anesthesia, followed by micro-punch extraction of hair follicles, which minimizes tissue damage and speeds up healing.
 Grafts are stored in a temperature-controlled medium to ensure optimal viability.
 Tiny incisions are made in the recipient area, where the grafts are precisely implanted to match the natural hair pattern, ensuring a smooth and natural result.